aledema90/pm-skills/README.md

 # pm-skills

-Claude Agent Skills for Product Owners and Product Managers.
+My take on Claude Agent Skills for Product Owners and Product Managers.

 Every skill here comes from a real, recurring problem in day-to-day PO work — not a hypothetical use case.
 Install what's useful, ignore the rest.